WELCOME

 Oral Habilitation Masterclass:

-I drove to Portland, OR to go to this all day training- I am THAT passionate about flanges ;) Flanges can make a BIG difference in comfort, milk output and not damaging breasts.
-I offer flange fitting visits to really zero in on which exact size and shape of flange is correct for you.
+Flanges can make a BIG difference in comfort, milk output and avoiding damage to the breast tissue.
+I offer flange fitting visits that can really zero in on which exact size and shape of flange is correct for you.
 Your areolas will thank you later...
+This is the first evidence-based approach to custom flange fittings.

 About Me